yellowmessenger/documentation/docs/platform_concepts/studio/kb/advancedsettings.md

 ---
-title: Knowledge base response configuration
+title: Knowledge base additional configuration
-sidebar_label: Configure responses
+sidebar_label: KB additional configuration
 ---

 In addition to its core functionality, our KB offers a range of additional configurations designed to enhance your experience.